 - It is located on Center Avenue, just south of Dundas.

 - Campbell House Museum

-- It is the oldest house (manor house) in the former village of York built in 1822.
-It was the residence of Judge William Campbell, his wife, and children.
-This is a fine example of Georgian architecture (also known as the Palladian style).
+- The oldest house (manor house) in the former village of York built in 1822.
+It was the residence of Judge William Campbell, his wife, and his children.
+A fine example of Georgian architecture (also known as the Palladian style).

 - You can visit it every day except Mondays for $ 10.

 - The Toronto Railway Museum, in Roundhouse Park, across the street from the CN Tower, is both an open-air, and indoor, museum where you can see and learn all about Canada’s railway system and history.

 - The Art Gallery of Ontario boasts a huge collection of Canadian artists, as well as some European masterworks.